-In summary, there is low confidence that an observed decrease in the frequency of NH summertime extratropical cyclones is linked to anthropogenic influence.
-In the SH, there is high confidence that human influence, in the form of ozone depletion, has contributed to the observed poleward shift of the jet in austral summer, while confidence is low for human influence on historical blocking activity.
+In summary, there is low confidence that an observed decrease in the frequency of Northern Hemisphere summertime extratropical cyclones is linked to anthropogenic influence.
+In the Southern Hemisphere, there is high confidence that human influence, in the form of ozone depletion, has contributed to the observed poleward shift of the jet in austral summer, while confidence is low for human influence on historical blocking activity.
 The low confidence statements are due to the limited number of studies available.
-The shift of the SH jet is correlated with modulations of the SAM, and justification for the associated high confidence statement on attribution of changes in the SAM is provided in Section 3.7.2.
-There is medium confidence in model performance regarding the simulation of the extratropical jets, storm track and blocking activity, with increased resolution sometimes corresponding to better performance, but important shortcomings remain, particularly for the Euro-Atlantic sector of the NH.
-Nonetheless, synthesizing across Sections 3.3.3.1-3.3.3.3, there is high confidence that CMIP6 models capture the general characteristics of the tropospheric large-scale circulation.
+The shift of the Southern Hemisphere jet is correlated with modulations of the SAM, and justification for the associated high confidence statement on attribution of changes in the SAM is provided in Section 3.7.2.
+There is medium confidence in model performance regarding the simulation of the extratropical jets, storm track and blocking activity, with increased resolution sometimes corresponding to better performance, but important shortcomings remain, particularly for the Euro-Atlantic sector of the Northern Hemisphere.
+Nonetheless, synthesizing across Sections 3.3.3.1–3.3.3.3, there is high confidence that CMIP6 models capture the general characteristics of the tropospheric large-scale circulation.

 [START FIGURE 3.18 HERE]